neo-project/docs/en-us/sc/getting-started-java.md

 and then call

 > dotnet run HelloWorld.class

+**Mac OS:**

+Copy the jar to the neo-compiler's neoj folder.
+For example:

+`sudo cp org.neo.smartcontract.framework.jar /path/to/neo-compiler/neoj`

+and then from the neoj folder call

+> dotnet run org.neo.smartcontract.framework.jar

 If successful, it will create HelloWorld.avm which you can now use as smart contract bytecode.